tulz-app/frontroute/README.md

 ### The "complete" directive

-In a simple case, the "do something" here means "execute some code" (do `console.log`, update the "current page" signal , etc).
+In a simple case, the "do something" here means "execute some code" (do `console.log`, update the "current page" signal, etc).

 For that, there is a built-in directive — `complete`.

-> Side note: it is not really a directive, but rather a function that terminates a tree of directives (by returning a `Route` which eventually gets used to build the root `Route`).
+> Side note: it is not really a directive, but rather a function that terminates a tree of directives (by returning a `Route`, which eventually gets used to build the root `Route`).
 > But that is not important from a user's standpoint, and it might be simpler to think about "complete" as of just another directive.